This plan to protect child safety could put your privacy at risk

 What is Section 230?

-Section 230 is an important feature of the Communications Decency Act that has allowed for free speech on tech platforms -- but has come under fire since the legislation was first introduced in 1996.
+Section 230 is an important feature of the Communications Decency Act that has allowed for free speech on tech platforms -- but it's come under fire since the legislation was introduced in 1996.

-What that legal jargon means is that tech companies like Facebook or YouTube are not responsible for what is posted on their platforms -- the liability falls squarely on the user.

-Without Section 230, companies could be endlessly sued for every negative review or piece of content posted, curtailing free expression online.
+Without that provision, companies could be endlessly sued for every negative review or piece of content posted, curtailing free expression online.

-The internet has drastically changed since Section 230 first went into effect, as tech companies find immunity from hate speech and terrorist content posted on their platforms, and lawmakers have considered revisiting the provision on multiple occasions.
+The internet has drastically changed since Section 230 first went into effect, with tech companies enjoying immunity from hate speech and terrorist content posted on their platforms, and lawmakers have considered revisiting the provision on multiple occasions.

 In an interview with The New York Times editorial board, Democratic presidential candidate Joe Biden said that Section 230 should be revoked immediately.
 Sen. Bernie Sanders, who is also running for president, told Vox that he intends to revisit Section 230 if elected president.

-The EARN IT Act represents another avenue that lawmakers are taking to revise Section 230, arguing that tech companies that don't meet standards for protecting children online do not deserve immunity from lawsuits.
+The EARN IT Act represents another avenue that lawmakers are taking to revise Section 230, arguing that tech companies that don't meet standards for protecting children online don't deserve immunity from lawsuits.

 Proper steps could include providing lawful access -- something cryptography experts consider a threat to end-to-end encryption.